huabei/huabei.github.io/README.md

 # huabei.github.io
-this repository is to provide seminars all the world
+this repository is to provide seminars in china.